Best Places to Trick-or-Treat in Houston

 Halloween Trick-or-Treat at CityCentre

 If you're looking to get your candy collecting done early and break free from the traditional house to house trick or treating, head to CityCentre on Halloween instead.
-From 5-8 p.m., kids are invited to come trick-or-treat the shops, then make their way to the plaza after for the monster mash.
+On Sunday, October 31 from 12pm to 3pm, kids are invited to come trick or treat the shops.
+BYOB (Bring Your Own Bucket/Bag) and expect a fun time collecting treats, rain or shine!
 Stores passing out treats are easily identifiable by their orange and black balloons.
 Plus, enjoy spooky tunes, a Halloween performance, and more festive activities.